Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 vpc-autopilot

-Select the VPC where the cluster is located.
-If no option is available, click Create VPC to create one.
-For details, see Creating a VPC and Subnet .
+Select a VPC where the cluster will be running.
+If no VPC is available, click Create VPC on the right to create one.
+For details, see Creating a VPC and Subnet.
 The VPC cannot be changed after the cluster is created.

 Pod Subnet